The Real Boy

 Oscar's never felt like he belongs in the world of people.
 He feels much more comfortable staying with his cats in the magician's cellar and grinding herbs, occasionally venturing into the forest to collect plants.
 But then his magician master abandons him, and the healer's apprentice, Callie, befriends him.
 Meanwhile, the villagers and city dwellers are suddenly barraging Oscar with questions: Why did the magician leave?
 What kind of creature is killing people in the forest?
 Who is stealing magical items from the village?
 Most of all, why are the wealthy children of the city suddenly getting sick?
 Reluctantly at first, but with a growing sense of responsibility, Oscar joins forces with Callie to answer these questions and uncover the secrets of their world's magical history.

 Is it any good?

-THE REAL BOY weaves in elements of Pinocchio, The Sorcerer's Apprentice, and golem folktales to create an original story about the follies of greed and grown-ups who think they deserve to have everything come easily to them without considering the many people who have less than they do.
+THE REAL BOY weaves in elements of Pinocchio, The Sorcerer's Apprentice, and golem folktales to create an engaging original story.
+It's a tale about the follies of greed and grown-ups who think they deserve to have everything come easily to them without considering the many people who have less than they do.